RomanKue/docs-example/docs/app-dev-handbook/external-services.md

 The token can be downloaded after running the `store-secrets` action in your repository.

+🚨 Note that the token may be rolled (new token is generated) by UNITY from time to time.
+Extracting the service account token is meant for development purposes and must not be used for external service interaction.

 ![store-secrets.png](..%2Fassets%2Fstore-secrets.png)

 After the action has completed successfully, the `secrets.yaml` file can be downloaded from the **Summary > Artifacts**